 Industrial property: how to best protect your innovations?

-In particular, is the patent a sufficient measure of protection?
-How can we best use this tool and plan this strategy over the long term?
-Decryption.
+How can this tool be best used and how can this strategy be implemented over the long term?

 INDUSTRIAL PROPERTY: DEFINITION AND ISSUES